gislaveds-kommun/mediabevararen/README.md

 ## Prerequisites
-The application needs to be run on a Windows machine capable of running Python 3.
+The application needs to be run on a machine capable of running Python 3.

+The machine needs to have a new version of The Chrome browser installed.

 #### Python Modules